saadjsct/compliant-franco/embrace-franco.md

 disable all your keyboard shortcuts making editing more and more and more difficult.

-# solutions
+## solutions

 there are two solutions people are migrating to.

-## all English
+### all English

-this solution is popular among Arabs with a weak connection to the Arabic culture, mainly due to their foreign education. those people just use English whenever they write on a computer or a phone regardless of the formality of the writing – even if they speak Arabic in their normal life.

-this solution is of course not practical for most people and so harmful on many levels. eventually those individuals will totally lose their connection to their culture and think in English. some people will argue that this as a good thing, i can understand this view, but for reasons beyond this discussion it's not considered a solution for a lot of people.
+this is great solution and it shortens the way to the inevitable end of one universal language. but this will not happen in our life time or even in our childern's life time. until then arabic will be used and trying to avoid it in all written text is basically impractical.

-## Writing Arabic Using Latin Characters
+### Writing Arabic Using Latin Characters

 this solution is traced back to the time email and cell phones didn't support Arabic. users back then used to send Arabic written in English